Fun on July 4th

 The Lawrence Jaycees will again provide a public fireworks display at approximately 9:45 p.m. on the river levee in north Lawrence.
 Public parking is available in downtown Lawrence on the 4th of July – meters and parking garages are free on the Independence Day holiday.

-Independence Day is just a week away and Lawrence-Douglas County Fire Medical wants to remind the public that Lawrence is a fireworks-free city and only novelty items are permitted in the City of Lawrence.
+Independence Day is just a few days away and Lawrence-Douglas County Fire Medical wants to remind the public that Lawrence is a fireworks-free city and only novelty items are permitted in the City of Lawrence.

 Since 2002, Lawrence has limited the use of fireworks in the city and prohibited the sale, possession and handling of fireworks.
 Some novelty items are exempted from the city’s ordinance which includes party poppers, snappers, snakes/glow worms, sparklers, toy caps and toy smoke devices.